foundrytom/OpenAssetIO-Manager-BAL/README.md

 ## Installation

-To use the plugin in an OpenAssetIO host, set (or append) the `OPENASSETIO_PLUGIN_PATH` env var to include the `plugin` directory in this checkout, or install via `pip`.
+To use the plugin in an OpenAssetIO host, install via `pip`, or set (or append) the `OPENASSETIO_PLUGIN_PATH` env var to include the `plugin` directory in a checkout of the [source repository](https://github.com/OpenAssetIO/OpenAssetIO-Manager-BAL).

 The plugin provides a manager with the identifier `org.openassetio.examples.manager.bal`.